How Much Cognac Should I Pour into a Glass?

 Common Mistakes to Avoid

-I made quite a few mistakes before I figured it out (and I still do, oops).
+I made quite a few mistakes before I figured it out (and I still make them, oops).
 Here are the classic pitfalls:

-1. Overfill : More than 8 cl in a 15 cl glass?
-The aromas are suffocated, making it impossible to swirl.
-Solution: respect the fifth.
+- Overfilling : More than 8 cl in a 15 cl glass?
+The aromas are overwhelmed, impossible to swirl.
+Solution: stick to the one-fifth mark.

-2. Too Little (<2 cl) : Frustrating, heating too quickly, not enough to enjoy.
+- Too Little (<2 cl) : Frustrating, heats up too quickly, not enough to appreciate.
 Minimum 2 cl, always.

-3. Uniform Service : Pouring the same amount for a VS and an XO is a no-no. Adapts to the type (VS: 4-6 cl, XO: 3-4 cl).
+- Uniform Serving : Pouring the same amount for a VS and an XO is not recommended.
+Adapt to the type (VS: 4-6 cl, XO: 3-4 cl).

-4. Confusing with Wine : Cognac has 3x more alcohol.
-No third of a glass, otherwise you have a cocktail, not a tasting.
+- Don't confuse it with wine : Cognac has three times the alcohol content.
+Don't just pour a third of a glass, otherwise you'll have a cocktail, not a tasting.

-• Test first : Pour 2 cl into a glass, taste.
-Too light?
-Add 1-2 cl.
+- Test it first : Pour 2 cl into a glass and taste it.
+Too weak?
+Add another 1-2 cl.
 This avoids costly mistakes.

-• Use a measuring cup : A pouring spout or a jigger (3 cl) to be precise, especially for vintages.
+- Use a measuring device : A pouring spout or a jigger (3 cl) to be precise, especially for vintages.

-• Adapts to the moment : Chill night?
+- Suitable for the occasion : Chill night?
 5 cl.
 Serious tasting?
 2-3 cl.
-(I have an engraved jigger that my sister gave me; it always works.)
+(I have an engraved jigger that my sister gave me, it always makes an impression.)

-• Double service for guests : Pour 3 cl, wait 5 minutes, add more if necessary.
-It keeps things under control.
+- Double serving for guests : Pour 3 cl, wait 5 min, add more if needed.
+This keeps you in control.

-Conclusion: The Right Dose, It's You Who Decide
+Conclusion: The Right Dose, It's Up to You

-Finding the right amount of cognac per glass is a balance between respect for the product and personal pleasure.
-The rule of one fifth (3-5 cl for most) is your starting point.
-Adapt to the context – professional, pleasure, convivial – and to the type of cognac – VS generous, measured XO, precious vintage.
-Test, adjust, trust yourself.
+Finding the right amount of cognac per glass is a balance between respecting the product and personal enjoyment.
+The rule of fifths (3-5 cl for most) is your starting point.
+Adapt it to the context – professional, for pleasure, social – and to the type of cognac – generous versus a more restrained XO, a precious vintage.
+Test, adjust, trust your instincts.
 (I wonder if Claire will ever forgive me for this XO fiasco…) So, ready to pour just the right amount for your next cognac?
 Share your tips in the comments!

-Our latest report: The Dalmore Luminary No. 3 : the distillery's latest addition
+Our latest report: The Dalmore Luminary No. 3 : the distillery's newest release.

 Leave a comment